MuhammadHamzaAmir/Comment-Dead-Code/README.md

 # **Unused Code Identification and Commenting**

-We can remove any unused class methods by commenting out them.
+We have automated the process of commenting out the unused class methods.

 ## **Prerequisites**